-The Centralized Logging solution helps organizations collect, analyze, and display Amazon CloudWatch Logs in a single dashboard.
+The Centralized Logging on AWS solution helps organizations collect, analyze, and display Amazon CloudWatch Logs in a single dashboard.
 This solution consolidates, manages, and analyzes log files from various sources, such as such as audit logs for access, configuration changes, and billing events.
 You can also collect Amazon CloudWatch Logs from multiple accounts and AWS Regions.

-This solution uses Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) and Kibana, an analytics and visualization platform that is integrated with Amazon OpenSearch Service, that results in a unified view of all the log events.
+This solution uses Amazon OpenSearch Service and Kibana, an analytics and visualization platform that is integrated with Amazon OpenSearch Service, that results in a unified view of all the log events.
 In combination with other AWS managed services, this solution provides you with a turnkey environment to begin logging and analyzing your AWS environment and applications.

 Supported log formats include Amazon VPC Flow Logs, AWS CloudTrail, AWS Lambda, Common Log Format, Space Delimited, JSON, Apache web server logs, and other (user defined) formats.

 The AWS CloudFormation template automatically launches and configures the components necessary to upload log files from multiple accounts and AWS Regions to Amazon OpenSearch Service for analysis and visualization in a customizable, user-friendly dashboard.

 Control access to your dashboards using Amazon Cognito to simplify authentication to Amazon OpenSearch Service.

 Extend your logging capabilities beyond default AWS service logs.
 This flexible solution includes examples for capturing host-level log files and VPC flow logs, and is designed to scale with your growing business.